TheFruitDude/visualize_plant_data_from_csv/README.md

 This project aims to visualize plant population.
 Species density (per area) has not been examined.
 This would be an interesting idea as well.
 (Idea: Imagine a connection between density and Opacity)

+## visualize_plant_data_from_csv
 This jupyter notebook works with ipywidgets.
 This means user input is possible, while the user can be oblivious to the code.
 I have to try to show this in binder.
 The notebook includes a dropdown Menu to select the plant, and a slider to set the range.

+##TODO:
-TODO: Dynamically update the contents. (instead of having to press the damn button each time)
+-Dynamically update the content. (instead of having to press the damn button each time)

 ![Alt text](previews_visualizer.png?raw=true)